Let Justice Roll Down Like Waters: Racism and our Need for Repentance

 Subscribe for updates and more resources from T4G

 David Platt serves as pastor at McLean Bible Church in Washington, D.C.
-He is the founder and president of Radical (Inc.), a global center for the unreached that serves churches in accomplishing the mission of Christ.
+He is the founder and chairman of Radical (Inc.), a global missions organization that serves the church for the cause of Christ—to glorify God by making disciples and multiplying churches among all the nations.
 Resources from David Platt and Radical can be found at radical.net.
 Books by David Platt include Radical, Radical Together, Follow Me, Counter Culture, and Something Needs to Change, as well as the following volumes in the Christ-Centered Exposition Commentary series: Exalting Jesus in Matthew, Exalting Jesus in James, Exalting Jesus in 1 & 2 Timothy and Titus, and Exalting Jesus in Galatians.
 David Platt received his Ph.D. from New Orleans Baptist Theological Seminary.
 Along with his wife and four children, he lives in the Washington D.C. metro area.